-The construction of defensive walls in Lwówek began before 1261, when a written mention left information about the taxation of the peasants of the village of Mojesz to keep the guards of the city gates.
+The construction of defensive walls in Lwówek (Löwenberg) began before 1261, when a written mention left information about the taxation of the peasants of the village of Mojesz to keep the guards of the city gates.
 This suggests that in the third quarter of the 13th century the town had fortifications on at least part of the defensive circuit and at the gates.
 The oldest fortifications, modern with a town during its foundation, probably had a wood and earth form.
-The first perimeter of the stone walls was probably built around the beginning of the fourteenth century, while the second, outer perimeter was worked in the first half of the fifteenth century.
+The first perimeter of the stone walls was probably completed around the beginning of the fourteenth century, while the second, outer perimeter was worked in the first half of the fifteenth century (zwinger was recorded for the first time in 1435).

 Even before the Hussite wars, the town had firearms, which results from a letter of Princess Agnies from 1389.
 In 1431 Lwówek kept his own cannoneer, but at the same time in addition to firearms, crossbows were also collected yet in 1483.
 Well-armed crew and strong fortifications in 1427 and 1432 discouraged the Hussites from besieging of the town.